Juniper/ukai/doc/installation.md

 ## Setup keystone endpoints

-You can configure keystone endpoint from OpenStack client on master node.
+You can configure keystone endpoint from OpenStack client on the master node.
-You can use this simple oneliner.
+You can use this simple one-liner.
 (Please replace REGION_NAME, MASTER_IP and SLAVE_IP).

 ```
 keystone endpoint-list | awk '/RegionOne/{print "keystone endpoint-create --publicurl  '\''" $6 "'\'' \